LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 rectangles.
 View references to Buffers or to external pointers are shown as dashed arrows.

-A Sidre View object has a name (printed inside the rectangle) and some data associated with it.
+A Sidre View object has a name and some data associated with it.
 Here, we show various types of data that can be described by a View, including scalars, strings, and arrays (both "external" and managed by Sidre Buffer objects).
 In the array Views ("x", "y", "z", "temp", "rho",